enielrodriguez/optimus-gpu-switcher/README.md

 ## Install

-**This tool depends on EnvyControl, so you must install it first.**
+**This widget depends on EnvyControl, so you must install it first.**

 ### KDE Store
 [Optimus GPU Switcher - KDE Store](https://store.kde.org/p/2053791/)